MultiSafepay/docs/content/online-payments/multiple.md

 </details>

-# Step 3: Create an order
+# 3. Create an order

 ## Handle the interaction